-4.19 Prior, Current, or Pending Support of Similar Proposals or Awards

-IMPORTANT -- While it is permissible, with proposal notification, to submit identical proposals or proposals containing a significant amount of essentially equivalent work (see Section 3) for consideration under numerous federal program BAAs or solicitations, it is unlawful to enter negotiation for contracts or grants requiring essentially equivalent effort.
+4.19 Prior, Current, or Pending Support of Similar Proposals or Awards under numerous federal program BAAs or solicitations, it is unlawful to enter negotiation for contracts requiring essentially equivalent effort.
 If there is any question concerning prior, current, or pending support of similar proposals or awards, it must be disclosed to the soliciting agency or agencies as early as possible.
-See Section 5.4.c(11).
+See Section 5.3.c(11).